0845 863 0738

 Stories Tagged ‘applications for payment’

 Invoice Finance companies will typically not provide finance to companies in the construction industry that raise applications for payment.
 However, at Funding Solutions we have been finding finance for such companies from the very outset.
 Clients of ours include scaffolding firms, tiling contractors, roofing contractors and various other construction related businesses.
-If you are looking for finance against applications for payment then call us on 0845 251 4040.
+If you are looking for finance against applications for payment then give us a call.

 Part of this is because they cannot actually take assignment of an application as it is not a legal document whereas an invoice is.